xbeat/Machine-Learning/README.md

 Data integration processes are crucial for modern businesses.
 ETL (Extract, Transform, Load), ELT (Extract, Load, Transform), and EtLT (Extract, small transform, Load, and Transform) are three approaches to handling data integration.
 Each has its strengths and use cases, which we'll explore in this presentation using Python examples.

+## Simplifying Transformer Architecture for Beginners

+Transformer Architecture Overview

+The transformer architecture revolutionized natural language processing by introducing self-attention mechanisms and parallel processing capabilities.
+This implementation demonstrates the fundamental building blocks of a transformer model using NumPy for better understanding of the underlying mathematics.

 ## Confidence and Prediction Intervals in Data Science

 Understanding Confidence and Prediction Intervals